ilastik/ilastik-conda-recipes/README.md

  - [ ] We need to extract the final packaging steps `ilastik-build-Linux` and adapt them to work with the builds generated in this repo.
+   (**Update:** Conda binaries are relocatable by default, so simply copying the entire environment works just fine.
+   We can still go a step further to save disk space, e.g. `strip` the debug symbols from the `.so` files, remove include files, etc.)

 - Mac